M-Valdy/CSS_Recipe-Page/README.md

 ### 23. 🎹 CSS Piano

-A book inventory that I made with HTML and CSS.
+A CSS piano that I made with HTML and CSS.
 I practiced creating responsive designs by practicing the use of media queries, pseudo selectors and pseudo-elements.
 It's not actually interactive or anything, its literally just a piano.
 It's not even really a piano either, its pretty much just a keyboard.

 - **Live site**: [View CSS Piano](https://m-valdy.github.io/CSS_Recipe-Page/css_piano/index.html)
 - **Folder**: `css_piano`